YTread Logo

 coronavirus

-tests have now been carried out in the UK United Kingdom including seventy-six thousand four hundred ninety-six yesterday in total one hundred eighty-six thousand five hundred ninety-nine people tested positive that's an increase of four thousand three hundred thirty-nine cases from yesterday fourteen thousand two hundred forty-eight people are being treated in
+tests have been carried out, including seventy-six thousand four. one hundred ninety-six yesterday in total one hundred eighty-six thousand five hundred ninety-nine people tested positive, which represents an increase of four thousand three hundred thirty-nine cases since yesterday fourteen thousand two hundred forty-eight people are currently being treated in

 hospital

-for coronavirus compared to 14,695 yesterday, unfortunately of those who Twenty-eight thousand four hundred and forty-six have tested positive for coronavirus in all settings behind the numbers there has been an increase of three hundred and fifteen deaths since yesterday in all settings this pandemic has claimed more than twenty-eight thousand lives and every one of them is precious each one valued each one irreplaceable The pain of grief and heartbreak is deeply personal, but as a society we are showing care and compassion across borders by offering support and the opportunity to talk together about grief and for those experiencing the first Ramadan without a loved one, this will be particularly painful.
+for coronavirus compared to 14 thousand six hundred and ninety-five yesterday, unfortunately, of those who tested positive for coronavirus in all settings, twenty-eight thousand four hundred and forty-six have died behind the figures, there has been an increase of three hundred and fifteen deaths since yesterday in everything In all environments, this pandemic has claimed more than twenty-eight thousand lives and each one of them is precious, each one valued, each one irreplaceable, the pain of grief and anguish is deeply personal, but as a society we are showing care and compassion beyond borders, offering support and an opportunity to talk together about grief and for those who are experiencing the first Ramadan without a loved one, this will be a particularly painful time.

 uk coronavirus hospital admissions past peak coronavirus daily update uk

-At the same time I send my sincerest condolences to all the grieving families as well as to the Christians who were unable to celebrate Easter together in church and to the Jewish community whose Easter rituals were affected by social distancing our thoughts are with the Muslim neighbors who cannot break their fast together I must adapt their religious and cultural practices because of the crisis we have all learned to adapt and must continue to do so after the Prime Minister sets out how we will return to work later this week his comprehensive plan will explain how we can make our economy to move how we can get our kids back to school how we can travel to work more safely and how we can make life in the workplace safer, but before we can ease existing restrictions, we must make sure the five government tests are met that the number of cases is falling that death rates are declining that the NHS has what it needs and that measures are in place to stop a second spike overwhelming the NHS they are particularly aware that those on the front lines of our public services will need clear guidance on the job they will surely need the proper personal protective equipment and appropriate access to testing if we have To make all the progress we want in the coming weeks, we are consulting with employers and professional unions and public health experts to establish how we can ensure we have the p more safe. possible work environments and the Prime Minister will say later this week on personal protective equipment for key workers: we are ramping up distribution and supply from February 25 to May, the second we have delivered over 1.08 billion items of PPE across the health and social care system in England and tens of millions more have been distributed by our colleagues in devolved administration.
+I send my deepest condolences to all the families who are grieving, as are the Christians who were unable to celebrate Easter together in the church and the Jewish community. whose Easter rituals were affected by social distancing our thoughts are with Muslim neighbors who cannot break the fast together I must adapt their religious and cultural practices due to the crisis we have all learned to adapt and must continue to do so after the First Minister sets out how we will get back to work later this week his comprehensive plan will explain how we can move our economy forward how we can get our children back to school how we can travel to work more safely and how we can make life in the workplace is safer, but Before we can ease existing restrictions, we must ensure that the government's five tests are met, that case numbers are falling, that death rates are falling, that the NHS has the that it needs and that measures are in place to stop a second

 uk coronavirus hospital admissions past peak coronavirus daily update uk